multiversx/mx-exchange-docs/docs/guides/how-to-close-position.md

 :::tip
-Liquidity positions are subject to Impermanent Loss Farm positions may have a penalty for withdrawing Staking/Dual Farm positions have 9-10 days unbonding period
+Liquidity positions are subject to Impermanent Loss Farm positions may have a penalty for withdrawing Staking/Dual Farm positions have a 9-10 days unbonding period
 :::